amur-bashirov/Cook-Travel/README.md

 - Recipes and instructions can be liked and promoted by other users.
 - Ability to input a location to view the most popular local dishes and recipes, curated based on community feedback.

+### Technologies

+I am going to use the required technologies in the following ways:

+- **HTML**
+  - Uses correct HTML structure for the application.
+  - Three HTML pages:
+    1. Registration Page
+    2. Recipe Search Page
+    3. Recipe Posting Page

+- **CSS**
+  - Provides styling for the application, ensuring responsiveness and a clean user interface.
+  - Implements a visually appealing design for buttons, forms, and recipe cards.

+- **React**
+  - Provides a dynamic and interactive user experience.
+  - Components for:
+    - Registration and login forms
+    - Recipe search and display
+    - Recipe posting forms
+    - Real-time updates for likes using WebSocket

+- **Service**
+  Backend service with endpoints for:
+  - `POST /login`: Authenticate users.
+  - `GET /recipes`: Retrieve recipes based on location, popularity, or keywords.
+  - `POST /recipes`: Upload new recipes and instructions.
+  - `POST /like`: Allow users to like recipes and trigger real-time updates via WebSocket.

+- **DB/Login**
+  - Database stores:
+    - Users
+    - Recipes
+    - Instructions
+    - Locations
+  - Securely stores credentials (hashed passwords).
+  - Only authenticated users can post recipes or search for recipes/ingredients.

+- **WebSocket**
+  - As users like a recipe, updates are broadcast in real time to:
+    - The recipe owner.
+    - Other users viewing the recipe.

+### Search Functionality Plan

+- **User Input Logic**:
+  - Users must select a **location type** (e.g., country, region, or city) before searching.
+  - If no button is selected, the search action is disabled (grayed-out button or error message).

+- **Button Behavior**:
+  - Users can click buttons like `Country`, `Region`, or `City`.
+  - After selecting the button, users input the corresponding location (e.g., `Utah` for `Region`).

+- **Search Validation**:
+  - Ensure that a button is selected and a valid location or recipe keyword is entered before allowing the search.

+### Example Workflow for Recipe Search

+1. **Initial State**:
+   - All search buttons (e.g., `Country`, `Region`, `City`) are visible but not selected.
+   - The **Search** button is disabled.

+2. **User Action**:
+   - The user clicks one of the buttons (e.g., `Region`) and enters a location (e.g., `Utah`).

+3. **Search Trigger**:
+   - Once a location or keyword is entered, the **Search** button becomes active.
+   - Clicking the **Search** button sends the query to the backend via the `GET /recipes` endpoint.

+4. **Result Display**:
+   - Recipes matching the location or search query are displayed dynamically using React components.

+### Similar Logic for Recipe/Ingredient Location Search

+- When users search for recipes, a similar logic applies for finding ingredients.
+- Users must specify a location type and enter a valid search query to find where ingredients are available.
+- Results should dynamically display locations where ingredients can be found, prioritized by user recommendations.